Binghamton University earns Silver Seal for excellence in student voter engagement

 *You need to update your registration any time you move by completing a new voter registration form.
 Students who are currently registered in Broome County and are moving within the county (for example, a student who registered on campus and has now moved off campus) may submit a change of address letter rather than a new registration form.
 Students who moved between living communities on campus do NOT need to update their registration form.

 Should I register with a political party?

 It's up to you!
 New York has closed primary elections, which means that you can only vote in the primary if you are registered with a party that is holding a primary election.
-You can always change your party affiliation by submitting a new voter registration form, but keep in mind that New York has an early deadline to change your party enrollment.
+You can always change your party affiliation by submitting a new voter registration form, but keep in mind that NY has an early deadline to change your party affiliation.
 The deadline to change your party affiliation for the 2020 primary elections, including the Presidential Primary, is Feb.
 14, 2020.